lulav/LRS_Documentation/docs_tutorials/robotic_arm/robotic_arm.md

 ### Running Locally

-First, we recommended to update the simulation performance timeout to 300 seconds:
+First, we recommend to update the simulation performance timeout to 300 seconds:

  ```json
 {